Hafiz Saeed: Indian attempts at extradition

+In July 2025, Pakistan’s former Foreign Minister Bilawal Bhutto Zardari stated that Islamabad had no objection to extraditing “individuals of concern” to India, including figures like Hafiz Saeed, as a confidence-building measure provided New Delhi reciprocates cooperation.
+The remarks, made during an interview with Al Jazeera, came amid heightened regional tensions and mounting internal and international pressure on Pakistan following India’s Operation Sindoor.
+Analysts viewed the statement as a rare acknowledgment of the threat such individuals pose not only to regional stability but also to Pakistan’s own internal security and global standing.

 Cooperation with Islamabad

-In keeping with Pakistani establishment's wishes, Lashkar has been keeping focus on India and Saeed is among those who are thought to have helped Pakistan in capturing important al-Qaeda members like Abu Zubaydah.
+Lashkar has been keeping focus on India and Saeed is among those who are thought to have helped Pakistan in capturing important al-Qaeda members like Abu Zubaydah.
 Senior Pakistani officials have said that Saeed is helping in de-radicalisation and rehabilitation of former extremists and that security is being provided to him because he could be targeted by militants who disapprove of Saeed's co-operation with Islamabad.

 American bounty

 In April 2012, the United States announced a bounty of US$10 million on Saeed, for his role in the 2008 Mumbai attacks.
 Saeed stated that he had nothing to do with the Mumbai attacks and condemned them.
 When asked about the bounty, Saeed replied, "I am living my life in the open and the U.S. can contact me whenever they want."
 He subsequently stated that he was ready to face "any American court" to answer the charges and added that if Washington wanted to contact him, they knew where he was.
 "This is a laughable, absurd announcement.
-Here I am in front of everyone, not hiding in a cave," he said in a press conference.
+Here I am in front of everyone, not hiding in a cave", he said in a press conference.
 Saeed identified his leading role in the Difa-e-Pakistan Council and US attempts to placate India as reasons behind the bounty.